kristinemlarson/gnssrefl/tests/use_cases/use_vlis.md

 Time series with large outliers removed.

 <img src=vlis-1.png width=600>

+For comparisons with the local tide gauge you can use our utility <code>download_ioc</code>.
+The tide gauge name is ... vlis!
+You just provide the time periods (I think it is currently limited to 30 days).
+If you say <code>-plt T</code> it makes a crude plot for you.

 Additional corrections can be made using the <code>rhdot T</code> setting.
 I will add more information here when I get a chance.